christophenoel/geozarr-spec/README.md

 ## Multiscales

-A GeoZarr DataArray variable might

-In case of downscaled instances of the data, the DataArray MUST define a multiscales attribute that includes the following properties
+A GeoZarr DataArray variable might provide downscales of the data.
+In such case, the DataArray MUST define a multiscales attribute that includes the following properties

 * Path MUST provides a relative path the Zarr group which holds the same DataArray variable (based on name)
 * Resolution is required to infer the required zoom level